sparrowcode/PermissionsKit/README.md

 If you have any requirements to develop any application or UI, write to me at hello@ivanvorobei.by.
 I am developing iOS apps and creates designs too.
 I use `swift` for developing projects.
 For requesting more functionality, you should create a new issue.
 Here are my apps in AppStore: [first account](https://itunes.apple.com/us/developer/polina-zubarik/id1434528595) & [second account](https://itunes.apple.com/us/developer/mikalai-varabei/id1435792103)

+## Xcode Shop
+I have a store where I sell applications and modules for Xcode projects.
+You can find ready-made applications or custom animations.
+I regularly update the code.
+Visit my website for see all items for sale: [xcode-shop.com](https://xcode-shop.com).
+In website you can find preview and for some items link in AppStore